ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteDeploymentGuide.md

 Server on Windows.

-To configure SUT2 using the setup configuration script, navigate to the SUT folder, right-click on the **ExchangeSecondSUTConfiguration.cmd** and select **Run as administrator.**
+To configure SUT2 using the setup configuration script, navigate to the SUT folder, right-click on **ExchangeSecondSUTConfiguration.cmd** and select **Run as administrator.**

 ### Configuring SUT2 manually <a name="configuring-sut2-manually"> </a>

-If the SUT is a non-Microsoft implementation of Exchange Server, you are not able to run the setup configuration script.
+If the SUT is non-Microsoft implementation of Exchange Server, you are not able to run the setup configuration script.
 The following steps explain what needs to be created or configured on the SUT to run the test suites.